devops-project-2024/infrastructure/06-Kubernetes-manifest/03-Argocd/readme.md

 Use the address provided under the `ADDRESS` column to access the Argo CD UI through your web browser.
 This address points to the nginx Ingress controller that routes traffic to your Argo CD service.

-Certainly!
-Here is a continuation of the README instructions specifically designed for managing and retrieving secrets in an Argo CD environment within your EKS cluster.
-This section can be appended to your existing README to provide comprehensive guidance on handling secrets securely.

 ---